apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 properties of the caesium atom.
 These high-precision clocks are way more expensive and therefore, not as widespread as quartz clocks.
 Using them, we are able to count [atomic seconds](https://www.britannica.com/technology/atomic-second), which are the accepted time unit by the [IS](https://en.wikipedia.org/wiki/International_System_of_Units).
-An atomic second is an universal constant, just like the speed of light.
+An atomic second is a universal constant, just like the speed of light.
 Try to measure it anywhere in the universe, and you would get the same result.
 If we were to explain our time-measuring equipment to an alien civilisation, they would be able to make sense of what exactly an atomic second is, and even try to measure it themselves.